-Bases: Pipeline
+Bases: kedro.pipeline.pipeline.Pipeline

-IMPORTANT NOTE: THIS CLASS IS NOT INTENDED TO BE USED DIRECTLY IN A KEDRO PROJECT.
+IMPORTANT NOTE : THIS CLASS IS NOT INTENDED TO BE USED DIRECTLY IN A KEDRO PROJECT.
 YOU SHOULD USE pipeline\ml\factory FUNCTION FOR MODULAR PIPELINE WHICH IS MORE FLEXIBLE AND USER FRIENDLY.
 SEE INSERT\DOC\URL